emissary-ingress/emissary/user-guide/monitoring.md

 ```

 ### Prometheus Operator

 #### Install with Helm

 You can also use Helm to install Prometheus via the Prometheus Operator.
 The default [Helm Chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator) will install Prometheus and configure it to monitor your Kubernetes cluster.

-This section will focus on setting up Prometheus to scrape stats from Ambassador.
+This section will focus on setting up Prometheus to scrape stats from Ambassador Edge Stack.
 Configuration of the Helm Chart and analysis of stats from other cluster components is outside of the scope of this documentation.

 1. Install the Prometheus Operator from the helm chart